ashcaz/reading-notes/301-notes/class-01.md

 [Website here](https://learn.shayhowe.com/advanced-html-css/responsive-web-design/)

 **Responsive Overview**

-Reponsive websites are about how do build websites that are suitable for all users regaurdless of the platform they are on.
+Responsive websites are about how do build websites that are suitable for all users regaurdless of the platform they are on.

 **Responsive vs. Adaptive vs. Mobile**